 Keep Your House Clean

 A clean house can help keep bugs away.
 Though occasional invaders feed on vegetation and insects, some will also eat household items.
 Silverfish eat paper products like books, magazines, and wallpaper.
 If you’re holding on to old books or magazines, it’s best to keep them out of areas that become damp easily.
 Since pests like hiding under and in cardboard boxes, storing your things in sealed plastic containers is best.
 Silverfish have also been found in pantry items.
 Store your food in tightly sealed containers.
 Take the time to sweep up crumbs and wipe up any spills that could attract pests.

-Treating your yard with a natural, botanical pesticide, like Maggie’s Farm Simply Effective Yard Bug Spray, can help keep bugs from invading your home.
+Treating your yard with a plant-based pesticide, like Maggie’s Farm Simply Effective Yard Bug Spray, can help keep bugs from invading your home.
 It will kill pests on contact while providing you with residual repellency.
-This acts like a barrier and can deter pests from sneaking into your home.
+This acts like a barrier and can deter pests from sneaking into your house.
 If you spot occasional invaders inside, you can use a vacuum to remove them.
 You’ll want to remove the sealed bag from your home.
-You can also treat the interior of your home with a spray like Maggie’s Farm Simply Effective Home Bug Spray.
+You can also treat the interior of your house with a spray like Maggie’s Farm Simply Effective Home Bug Spray.
 It will help eliminate the pests you see while also preventing other pests from coming inside.

 Occasional invaders may not stop by often, but that doesn’t mean you have to invite them into your home.
 Taking the time to pest-proof your house and yard can help ensure pests stay away.
 If bugs do invade your home, we have your back!
 Check out our Maggie’s Farm Simply Effective Pest Control products for a more environmentally and family-friendly solution.